Are You New to UC Berkeley?

 - Contact the Office of Environment, Health & Safety (EH&S) to:

-- Discuss using hazardous agents, chemicals, toxic gas, controlled substances, radioisotopes, ionizing and non-ionizing radiation-producing sources/machines, lasers, etc. in your animal research
+- Review use of hazardous agents, chemicals, toxic gasses, controlled substances, radioisotopes, ionizing and non-ionizing radiation-producing sources/machines, lasers, etc. in your animal research.

-- Obtain approval by the appropriate EH&S committees or individuals to use these drugs, compounds, machines, etc.
+- Obtain approval by the appropriate EH&S committees or safety specialists to use specific drugs, chemicals, radioisotopes, radiation-producing machines, lasers, etc.

-- Find out about laboratory safety requirements and training.
+- Learn about laboratory safety and training requirements.
+Find out about laboratory safety requirements and training.